-Convergence represents a collaboration among climatologists, public health researchers and professionals, environmental scientists, social science researchers, and community stakeholders to identify and address the impact of extreme climate events on communities in the Carolinas.
+Convergence represents a collaboration among climatologists, public health researchers and professionals, environmental scientists, social science researchers, and community stakeholders to identify and address the impact of extreme weather and climate events on communities in the Carolinas.
 This unique collaboration integrates research and community action to empower communities in their work to improve the lives of people who live and work in the community.
-The convergence of communities and researchers mean we share knowledge and skills, and collaborate to understand the different ways communities are vulnerable to extreme climate events and how they can act to increase their resilience to these events.
+The convergence of communities and researchers means we share knowledge and skills, and collaborate to understand the different ways communities are experiencing extreme weather and climate events, and how they can act to increase their resilience to these events.

-Convergence is the product of community engagement and the support of the Carolinas Integrated Sciences and Assessments (CISA) and the Southeastern Regional Climate Center (SERCC).
+Convergence is the product of community engagement and the support of the Carolinas Integrated Sciences and Assessments (CISA) and the Southeast Regional Climate Center (SERCC).

 CISA: Carolinas Integrated Sciences & Assessments

 The Carolinas Integrated Sciences & Assessments (CISA) is 1 of 11 NOAA-funded Regional Integrated Sciences & Assessments teams.
 CISA works in North Carolina and South Carolina to integrate climate science into decision-making processes and improve society’s ability to respond to climatic events and stresses.

 CISA supports a climate outreach and integration specialist to help engage decision makers and stakeholders in addressing the impacts of climate variability and change on public health.
 CISA connects climate and health science to decision making through: